The constructive Kan-Quillen model structure: two new proofs: Introduction

 \textbf{Notation.} We will use distinct notations for various types of morphisms, which are summarised in \cref{tab:arrows} for the convenience of the readers.

 \textbf{Acknowledgements.} Nicola Gambino gratefully acknowledges the support of the US Air Force Office for Scientific Research under agreements FA8655-13-1-3038 and FA9550-21-1-0007 and of EPSRC under grant EP/M01729X/1, as well as the hospitality of the University of Manchester during a study leave from the University of Leeds.
 Christian Sattler was supported by Swedish Research Council grant 2019-03765.
 We are very grateful to Simon Henry for helpful discussions, sharing early drafts of his work and for pointing out a mistake in a previous version of this paper.
-We also thank Steve Awodey, Thierry Coquand, Andr\'e Joyal and Raffael Stenzel for useful conversations.
+We also thank Steve Awodey, Thierry Coquand, Andr\'e Joyal and Raffael Stenzel for useful conversations and the referee for comments which helped to improve the exposition.